Frkncm/Gazebo_design/README.md

-# REMOTE ROBOT CONTROL MECHANISM USING A PHYSIOLOGICAL SENSOR - Gazebo Design
+# REMOTE ROBOT CONTROL MECHANISM USING A PHYSIOLOGICAL SENSOR - Gazebo Simulation

 This project has been implemented for University of Bristol MSc Robotics Dissertation module under the supervision of Alex Smith and Anouk Van Maris.